-Acute Fatty liver of pregnancy (AFLP) is a pregnancy complication that some women develop either during weeks 28-40 week of pregnancy, and particularly during 35th to 36th week.
-AFLP also can occur after a woman birth.
+Acute fatty liver of pregnancy (AFLP) is a pregnancy complication that some women develop during weeks 28-40 week of pregnancy and particularly during 35th to 36th week.
+AFLP also can occur after a woman gives birth.
 The condition is thought to result from trouble in the breakdown and rearrangement of chemicals called fatty acids that enter the mother from the fetus.
 These fatty acids go the mother’s liver, which puts them together with other chemicals to form fat molecules, and the fat builds up.
-While a healthy liver consists of about five percent fat, in AFLP the fat content of the liver rises to comprise from 13-19 percent.
+While a healthy liver consists of about 5% fat, in AFLP the fat content of the liver rises to comprise 13-19%.
 This causes the mother to experience numerous symptoms, such as abdominal pain, nausea, vomiting, headache, fatigue, lack of appetite, and confusion, plus the skin may appear yellow (a sign that doctors call jaundice).

-AFLP also can lead to metabolic acidosis, a condition in body is too acidic.
+AFLP also can lead to metabolic acidosis, a condition in which the body is too acidic.
 Another way of saying this is that the pH in your blood becomes too low.
-Normally your pH is 7.4 and metabolic acidosis is a condition in which the pH drops below 7.4, due to changes in body chemistry that can arise in any of several different organs, including the liver.
-Metabolic acidosis, in turn, can produce more problems in the liver and also problems in the pancreas, brain, liver, and kidneys, leading to kidney failure, or liver failure and the need for an organ transplant.
+Normally your pH is 7.4, and metabolic acidosis is a condition in which the pH drops below 7.4 due to changes in body chemistry that can arise in any of several different organs including the liver.
+Metabolic acidosis, in turn, can produce more problems in the liver and also problems in the pancreas, brain, liver, and kidneys, leading to kidney failure or liver failure and the need for an organ transplant.
 Metabolic acidosis in the mother also puts the life of the fetus at risk, so the fetus must be delivered as soon as possible.

-AFLP needs to be diagnosed early, but this can be challenging, since the symptoms of AFLP overlap with those of hyperemesis gravidarum, preeclampsia, and the other liver conditions of pregnancy.
-Additionally, AFLP can even look like hepatitis, a condition that is not associated particularly with pregnancy, but which can occur as it is fairly common throughout the population.
+AFLP needs to be diagnosed early, but this can be challenging since the symptoms of AFLP overlap with those of hyperemesis gravidarum, preeclampsia, and the other liver conditions of pregnancy.
+Additionally, AFLP can even look like hepatitis, a condition that is not associated particularly with pregnancy but can occur as it is fairly common throughout the population.
 Hepatitis is caused by a few different viruses, the most common and least harmful of which is called hepatitis A virus.
-Less commonly, viruses such as Epstein-Barr virus (EBV), cytomegalovirus (CMV), and herpes simplex virus (HSV) also can cause liver problems.
+Less common viruses such as Epstein-Barr virus (EBV), cytomegalovirus (CMV), and herpes simplex virus (HSV) can also cause liver problems.

-Doctors also need to make sure that your liver problem is not the result of some medication as there are several drug that can harm the liver, including a very popular pain medication called acetaminophen (the ingredient in Tylenol), non-steroidal anti-inflammatory drugs (NSAIDs), anti-seizure medications, and certain antibiotics.
-It’s not only approved drugs that can harm the liver, but also herbal products, such as skullcap, pennyroyal, kava, ephedra.
-In a very real sense, herbal products comprise a greater danger than prescription medications, because people often take herbal products without informing their physicians.
+Doctors also need to make sure that your liver problem is not the result of some medication as there are several drugs that can harm the liver, including a very popular pain medication called acetaminophen (the ingredient in Tylenol), non-steroidal anti-inflammatory drugs (NSAIDs), anti-seizure medications, and certain antibiotics.
+It’s not only approved drugs that can harm the liver, but also herbal products, such as skullcap, pennyroyal, kava, and ephedra.
+In a very real sense, herbal products comprise a greater danger than prescription medications because people often take herbal products without informing their physicians.
 During pregnancy, you should never take any herbal product without discussing the product with a doctor–a real doctor, not a “naturopath”, a chiropractor, or a sales person at a so-called health food store.